Empowering small-scale retailers for growth

 I’m Wall's: creating employment opportunities

 We are the world’s largest ice cream company, selling our brands in over 40 countries.
-We aim to build on our success by reaching consumers through new channels – and at the same time, creating jobs and opportunities.
+We aim to build on our success by reaching consumers through new channels – and at the same time, creating jobs and opportunities that will help thousands of people move out of poverty.

 In Sardinia, Italy, you might buy your ice cream from a passing boat.
 In France, the Netherlands or Belgium, from a mobile vendor on a trike.
 In Greece and Cyprus, a solar-powered push-cart.
-In fact, across Europe mobile vendors in our I'm Wall's programme are finding new ways to reach consumers in parks, zoos, beaches and other attractions.
+In fact, around the world, mobile vendors in our I'm Wall's programme are finding new ways to reach consumers in parks, zoos, beaches and on the streets.

-Just as each country selects the best ways to reach consumers, we design our social programme according to what's needed locally.
+Just as each country selects the best ways to reach consumers, we design our I'm Wall's social programme according to what's needed locally.

 What all these initiatives have in common is this: they aim to combine sustainable employment opportunities with sales growth.
 By providing access to decent jobs, training and business experience to vendors who may have been excluded from work – including the long-term unemployed and refugees – we’re able to create new sales channels, all while having a positive social impact on people and communities.